Ollama

 Ollama is supported both as a text/llm provider, and also can be used for embeddings generation.

 To use Ollama locally, make sure you have it running first and the desired models downloaded.
-Then, set the baseUrl to the url of your ollama instance:

 config.set {